sohail95722/python/README.md

 # Python is a popular programming language.
-# Python can be used on a server to create web applications.
+# Python is a high-level, general-purpose programming language.
+Its design philosophy emphasizes code readability with the use of significant indentation.
+Python is dynamically type-checked and garbage-collected.